![]() |

 The following types of dietary restrictions are needed in dialysis patients:

-Salt (sodium) - Salt restriction means: not adding salt to food at the table, not cooking with salt, avoiding most types of fast food, and minimizing the use of most canned foods.
-If too much sodium is eaten, thirst and water intake follow, which leads to swelling of the legs, hands, and face, and even to accumulation of water in the lungs, resulting in shortness of breath.
+Salt (sodium) – Salt restriction means: not adding salt to food at the table, not cooking with salt, avoiding most types of fast food, and minimizing the use of most canned foods.
+If too much sodium is eaten, thirst and water intake follow, leading to swelling of the legs, hands, and face, and even to accumulation of water in the lungs, resulting in shortness of breath.

 Potassium - High blood potassium levels may develop, resulting in muscle weakness and even cardiac arrest, so the intake of potassium-rich foods (such as potatoes, oranges, bananas, tomatoes, dried beans, and figs) must be restricted.